skip to content

 Email

 Dr. Paul Charlesworth is a PDRA in Clinical Neurosciences, University of Cambridge.
 He has a biochemistry degree from Oxford and a PhD in physiology, UCL.
 He is an electrophysiologist and cell biologist, using both patch clamp and electrode arrays to study primary and stem cell derived neurons.
 He has worked in physiology and neuroscience departments at UCL, Edinburgh and Cambridge Universities and the Wellcome Trust Sanger Institute.
+He is currently growing and recording from sensory neurones with the goal of building an in vitro model of the cochlea with which to improve CI technology.
+Email

 Graduate Students